Lukasmolin/Lukasmolin/README.md

 ## Welcome to my github
 👋 Hey there, my name is Lucas and here is where I'll show some of my personal projects. 👋

-I'm currently taking a bachelor's degree in Information Systems at Federal University of Juiz de Fora (UFJF) and working developing an academic and legal process management software for my college's law school practice department (It's like a university hospital for law practice).
+I'm currently taking a bachelor's degree in Information Systems at Federal University of Juiz de Fora (UFJF) and working on developing an academic and legal process management software for my college's law school practice department (It's like a university hospital for law practice).
 At the moment I'm most interested in Web and IoT but I'm also keeping an eye on machine learning.

 🎮 Oh and I love games so don't be surprised if a wild game appears here. 🎮